ibm-cloud-docs/cis/resolve-override-cos.md

 ## Detailed explanation of concepts
-{:#cos-detail-concepts}
+{: #cos-detail-concepts}

 When creating a **Resolve Override with COS** page rule, CIS will automatically create the other necessary resources for the COS integration.
 These include:

 **CNAME**
 * A CNAME DNS record for `<bucket-name>.<cos-endpoint>` as `<bucket-name>`.
-* For example, if your CIS domain is `foo.com`, you have a COS bucket called `images` and your public COS endpoint is `s3.us-west.objectstorage.uat.softlayer.net` then CIS will create a CNAME as `images.foo.com` that points to `images.s3.us-west.objectstorage.uat.softlayer.net`.
+* For example, if your CIS domain is `foo.com`, you have a COS bucket called `images` and your public COS endpoint is `s3.us-west.objectstorage.uat.test.net` then CIS will create a CNAME as `images.foo.com` that points to `images.s3.us-west.objectstorage.uat.test.net`.
 If the Resolve Override with COS page rule is no longer needed the CNAME should be manually deleted along with the page rule.
 {:note}

 **Host Header Override**
 * The Host Header Override setting will replace the host header for the URI matching the page rule to `<bucket-name>.<cos-endpoint>`.
-* Using the previous example, the Host Header Override value will be set to `images.s3.us-west.objectstorage.uat.softlayer.net`.
+* Using the previous example, the Host Header Override value will be set to `images.s3.us-west.objectstorage.uat.test.net`.

 ## Deleting the Page Rule
-{:#cos-delete-page-rule}
+{: #cos-delete-page-rule}

 If the Resolve Override with COS page rule is no longer needed, the CNAME should be _manually_ deleted along with the page rule.

 ## Editing the Page Rule
-{:#cos-edit-page-rule}
+{: #cos-edit-page-rule}

 After editing the page rule, the **Resolve Override with COS** will no longer be displayed on the page.
 However, the **Resolve Override** `<bucket>.<domain>` and **Host Header Override** `<bucket>.<cos-endpoint>` will replace **Resolve Override with COS**.